wgsl-tooling-wg/wesl-spec/README.md

 This variant is based on Typescript syntax.

-One can either import a whole module, or only specific functions.
+By placing an import at the very top of a file, one can either import a whole module, or only specific items, such as functions, structs or types.
 Paths can either be relative, or start with a package name.
 They then continue with a path to the concrete file.

 ```
 import * as bevy_ui from "bevy_ui";